burtcorp/tina/README.md

 * Implement resume and failure handling.
 Currently, if tina fails (for example due to a restore request failing) the prefix file would have to be updated manually in order to resume at the same place later.
+* Use a first-fit algorithm to spread objects into chunks, instead of the current naïve ordered chunking